wiedehopf/airspy-conf/README.md

 This script changes the piaware configuration, dump1090-fa configuration and installs a systemd-service to automatically run airspy_adsb.
 I have tested the script locally, it should work.
 But such things sometimes don't work as intended, keep that in mind.

+In case your Airspy was purchased earlier than 2017, you will probably need to update its firmware, see the note in regards to ADS-B on the quick start page: https://airspy.com/quickstart/

 dump1090-fa needs to be installed before you run this script otherwise the script can't change the configuration.
 It should work very well for example on a piaware-sd card image :)
 A normal Raspbian sd card image also works well.